-This study focuses its attention on the formation of the book of psalms, its authorship, the arrangement of the psalms, various literary types of psalms and their classification, the purpose and the theology of the psalms.
+The study of the book of Psalms focuses its attention on the formation of the book of Psalms, its authorship, the arrangement of the psalms, various literary types of psalms and their classification, the purpose and the theology of the book.
 Finally, we consider the use of the psalter in Christian liturgy and its relevance for our present day context.
-In the course of our study, the analyses of a few important Psalms will be undertaken.
+In the course of our study, the analyses of few important Psalms will be undertaken.